-- 2. Program participation hot and cold spots were evaluated using the Esri ArcGIS 10.8.0 Optimized Hot Spot Analysis tool, which calculates a Getis-Ord GI\ statistic.
+- the Esri ArcGIS 10.8.0 Optimized Hot Spot Analysis tool, which calculates a Getis-Ord GI statistic.
 This statistic is a measure of the spatial distribution of incidents (participation) relative to a random, equally-spaced distribution. - 3.
 Participants included in this analysis are limited to those for which detailed participation records and location data are available.